 - Add little bit water to the outer dough mixture and knead to very stiff dough (Pic 3).

-- Cover it and let them rest for 30 minutes, meanwhile you can prepare filling.
+- Cover it and let them rest for 30 minutes, meanwhile you can prepare the filling.

 - For the filling dry fry all the ingredients given under filling ingredient list (Pic 4) and allow to cool completely.

 - Once it’s at room temperature powder to coarse texture, finally add the reserved outer dough mixture (Pic 5) and just pulse it to mix well.

 - Add a tbsp of oil to it and keep it ready (Pic 7).

-- Also in a bowl take 2 tbsp of maida and 3-3.5 tbsp of water, make a paste, we are going to use this mixture for bonding purpose.
+- Also in a bowl take 2 tbsp of maida and 3-3.5 tbsp of water, make a paste, we are going to use this mixture for binding purpose.

-- Now so far we have prepared outer dough, filling and bonding paste as shown in picture 6.
+- So far we have prepared the outer dough, filling and binding paste as shown in the picture 6.

 - Roll the outer dough to medium thickness not so thin nor thick as shown in the picture 8 also make sure width is small and length is more.